TZer0/tzer0.github.io/anglosphereukraine.md

 The Azov battalion however does not make a compelling reason to invade a country.
 By the same logic, Russia and the US should've been invaded a long time ago and we know that this is not how to solve a far-right extremism issue.

 Ukraine is not some nazi-lead country.
-Volodymyr Zelenskyj, the current president of Ukraine, is Jewish.
+Volodymyr Zelenskyy, the current president of Ukraine, is Jewish.
 The most [generous estimates in terms of votes for far right parties during the 2014 election seem to be about 2%](https://en.wikipedia.org/wiki/2014_Ukrainian_presidential_election#Results).

 On top of this, war usually has two effects:
 - Far right people are drawn to violence.
 An armed conflict allows them to get training and real-world experience.